openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 * Edit /etc/logrotate.conf and set the log rotation to `daily` from `weekly` and enable log compression by removing the hash on the #compress line, to reduce the probability of running out of disk space

-* Edit to remove the Need for entering the password when running Sudo Command
+* Edit to remove the Need for entering the password when running Sudo Command, only needed if you'll be running as the edison user instead of root: I.E. running Edison on Breakout board or Sparkfun board, not needed with Explorer board.
 ```
     $ su -
     $ visudo